 SWOT ANALYSIS IN SUCCESSION PLANNING

 One of my great pleasures in my job as being a salesperson at Skills DB Pro is to learn from my clients.
-Recently during a demo, a super smart head of HR explained to me how he uses Strengths, Weaknesses, Opportunities, and Threats analysis in his daily recruitment, retention, and succession planning.
-I wanted to share a part of his story.
+Recently, during a demo, a super-smart head of HR explained to me how he uses Strengths, Weaknesses, Opportunities, and Threats analysis in his daily recruitment, retention, and succession planning.
+So, I wanted to share a part of his story.

 Succession Planning Through SWOT

-According to him, phase # 1 is to determine the pros and cons of your company’s present succession planning approach.
-The ten elements here, are bolded inside a positive statement about them.
+According to him, phase #1 is to determine the pros and cons of your company’s present succession planning approach.
+In particular, the ten elements here, are bolded inside a positive statement about them.

-After looking at each assertion, just be aware whether or not that assertion is generally true or not for your succession planning scenario.
-It is best in this kind of exercise to lean conservative in your opinion as well as to not over-estimate performance in which there is uncertainty.
-This process will make it very easy to differentiate the variables into specific, good and bad points.
-So ask yourself the following:
+After looking at each assertion, just be aware of whether or not that assertion is generally true or not for your succession planning scenario.
+Also, it is best in this kind of exercise to lean conservative in your opinion as well as to not over-estimate performance in which there is uncertainty.
+This process will make it very easy to differentiate the variables into specific, good, and bad points.
+So, ask yourself the following:

-- The planning business possesses strong awareness into the succession needs (timing, quantity, quality, etc.) of the company’s strategic business plan.
+- The planning business possesses strong awareness of the succession needs (timing, quantity, quality, etc.) of the company’s strategic business plan.

-- Reliable and complete job details at the start routinely results in an experienced prospect that closely match needs.
+- Reliable and complete job details at the start routinely results in an experienced prospect that closely matches needs.

 - The right expertise to meet company needs will be consistently (Employee Goal Management- 5 things you must know!) sourced by making use of a tactical mixture of sourcing channels.

-- The talent tracking software as well as other technologies greatly improves the ability to perform the succession planning process.
+- The talent tracking software as well as other technologies greatly improve the ability to perform the succession planning process.

-- Engaging people for their new job at day one results in little talent loss.
+- Engaging people for their new job on day one results in little talent loss.

 - Manager partnerships along with manager responsiveness make it possible for effortless process execution.

-- Your Businesses agility allows you to react quickly to changing situations.
+- Your Business’s agility allows you to react quickly to changing situations.

-- Administrative actions that HR must spend in the amount of time needed for succession planning tends to be nominal.
+- Administrative actions that HR must spend in the amount of time needed for succession planning tend to be nominal.

-- Management facilitates people for their new role.
+- Management facilitates people for their new roles.